 Early Drop-Off and After School Care

-Before school care is not available for the 2020-2021 school year.
+Before school care is available from 7:40 to 8:00 am.
 After-school care runs from 3:30 pm – 5:30 pm and the monthly cost varies depending on the number of days per week the service is utilized.
 Extra-curricular activities may be offered as well.
 For more information about after school care, please contact Miriam Golob.